 Step 1.
 Settle On Your Theme

 That’s what appeals to readers.
 Even if they do come away from your memoir impressed with you, it won’t be because you’re so special — even if you are.
-Whether they admit it or not, readers care most about their own lives.
+Whether they admit it or not, readers care most about themselves.

-Imagine a reader picking up your memoir and thinking, What’s in this for me?
-The more of that you offer, the more successful your book will be.
-Think transferable principles in a story well told.
+They’re reading your memoir wondering, What’s in this for me?
+The more transferable principles you offer in a story well told, the more successful your book will be.

 All people, regardless of age, ethnicity, location, and social status, share certain felt needs: food, shelter, and love.
 They fear abandonment, loneliness, and the loss of loved ones.
-Regardless your theme, if it touches on any of those wants and fears, readers will identify.
+Regardless your theme, if it touches on any of those needs and fears, readers can identify.

-I can read the memoir of someone of my opposite gender, for whom English is not her first language, of a different race and religion, who lives halfway around the world from me — and if she tells the story of her love for her child or grandchild, it reaches my core.
+I can read the memoir of someone of my opposite gender, for whom English is not her first language, of a different race and religion, who lives halfway around the world from me — and if she writes of her love for her child or grandchild, it reaches me.

 Knowing or understanding or relating to nothing else about her, I understand the love of family.

 How to Write a Memoir Without Preaching

-Trust your narrative to do the work of conveying your message.
-Too many amateurish memoirists feel the need to eventually turn the spotlight on the reader with a sort of “So, how about you…?”
+Trust your narrative to convey your message.
+Too many memoirists feel the need to eventually turn the spotlight on the reader with a sort of “So, how about you…?”

 Let your experiences and how they impacted you make their own points, and trust the reader to get it.
 Beat him over the head with your theme and you run him off.

-You can avoid being preachy by using what I call the Come Alongside Method.
-When you show what happened to you and what you learned, and if the principles apply to your reader he doesn’t need that pointed out.
-Give him credit.
+Avoid being preachy by using what I call the Come Alongside Method.
+Show what happened to you and what you learned, and if the principles apply to your reader, give him credit for being smart enough to get it.